marcoceppi/kubernetes.github.io/docs/getting-started-guides/ubuntu/upgrades.md

 This will handle upgrades between minor versions of etcd.
 Major upgrades from etcd 2.x to 3.x are currently unsupported.
 Upgrade viability will be investigated when etcd 3.0 is finalized.

-# Upgrade Flannel

-Upgrading flannel can be done at any time, it is independent of Kubernetes upgrades.
-Be advised that networking is interrupted during the upgrade.
-You can initiate a flannel upgrade:

-    juju upgrade-charm flannel

 # Upgrade Kubernetes

 ## Master Upgrades